jgswift/recompilr/README.md

 ## Description

-recompilr can take a class definition and recompile it in runtime using a unique hash.
+recompilr uses a class definition and recompiles it at runtime using eval and a unique hash identifier.
-This essentially allows an application to redeclare classes at runtime.
+Classes may be recompiled after changes are made to the class definition without requiring the application to restart.
-An interface is provided to keep track of aliases and handle instantiation of aliased classes.
+This effectively allows an application to redeclare classes at runtime.

 ## Installation